In the modern world, businesses should consider recurring credit card processing payments as an option.

 2. Decide how to manage payment/authorization information

 If you allow your customers to save their credit or debit card details to their account, you’ll already have some card information on file for the purpose of facilitating one-off payments.
-If this is the case, you should ask for your customer’s authorization to move this data to your recurring payment processor, where it will be held much more securely.
+You should never touch raw card data.
+Use a migration service to move existing tokens securely from your old gateway to Stax’s PCI-compliant vault.

 3. Set your recurring billing schedule